canonical/content-cache-k8s-operator/docs/tutorials/getting-started.md

 hello-kubecon/0*      active    idle   10.1.97.193
 ```

-This means that Content-cache-k8s charm isn't integrated with hello-kubecon yet.
+This means that Content-cache-k8s charm isn't integrated with Hello-kubecon yet.

 ### Relate to the Hello-kubecon charm